Triennial Convention: Southern schism

-Later history
+Theological controversies

-During the late 19th and early 20th centuries, the Triennial Convention took no official position on Evolution.
-This moderate position accepted the Bible and science and allowed both Fundamentalists and liberals to remain in the denomination, but it also contradicted the New Hampshire Confession and the Bible.
-The liberals in the urban Northeast accepted the position, while the Fundamentalists in the rural Northeast rejected the position but remained in the Triennial Convention.
-The Triennial Baptists supported Progressivism and the Social Gospel, but not the more radical ideas of Walter Rauschenbusch (1861–1918) and other Christian Socialists.
-In 1888, the Triennial Convention founded the American Baptist Education Society to organize support for affiliated schools, colleges, and seminaries.
+During the late 19th and early 20th centuries, the Triennial Convention took no official position on evolution.
+This moderate position accepted both the Bible and science, allowing Fundamentalists and Modernists to remain in the denomination.
+The Modernists in the urban Northeast accepted the position, while the Fundamentalists in the rural Northeast rejected the position but stayed in the Triennial Convention.
+The Triennial Convention supported the Social Gospel movement, but not the more radical ideas of Walter Rauschenbusch (1861–1918) and other Christian Socialists.
+In 1888, the Triennial Convention formed the American Baptist Education Society to organize support for affiliated schools, colleges, and seminaries.

+Reorganization and new structure

-On May 17, 1907 in Washington, D.C., the Triennial Convention organized the American Baptist Education Society, the American Baptist Home Mission Society, the American Baptist Missionary Union, and the American Baptist Publication Society into a new Northern Baptist Convention.
-Governor of New York, Charles Evans Hughes (April 11, 1862 – August 27, 1948, served since 1907) (Republican) was elected the first Northern Baptist Convention president, but he continued his job as Governor.
-29th President of the United States, Warren Gamaliel Harding (November 2, 1865 – August 2, 1923, served March 4, 1921 – August 2, 1923) (Republican) was a Baptist by upbringing, faith, and self-identification, but he was a member of the Masonic Lodge.
-The Northern Baptist Convention was renamed the American Baptist Convention in 1950, and the American Baptist Churches, USA in 1972.
+On May 17, 1907 in Washington, D.C., the Triennial Convention organized the American Baptist Education Society, the American Baptist Home Mission Society, the American Baptist Missionary Union, and the American Baptist Publication Society into its new structure: the Northern Baptist Convention.
+Governor of New York, Charles Evans Hughes (April 11, 1862 – August 27, 1948, served since 1907) (Republican) was elected the first president of the Northern Baptist Convention, while continuing his job as Governor.
+29th President of the United States, Warren Gamaliel Harding (November 2, 1865 – August 2, 1923, served March 4, 1921 – August 2, 1923) (Republican) was an American Baptist by upbringing, faith, and self-identification, but he was a member of the Masonic Lodge.
+The Triennial Convention, now under the new structure of the Northern Baptist Convention, was renamed as American Baptist Convention in 1950, and as American Baptist Churches, USA in 1972.

 Beliefs

-The Triennial Convention accepted the 1742 Philadelphia Baptist Confession of Faith.
-This confession was adapted from an earlier English confession, the Second London Baptist Confession of 1689.
-The Second London Confession was a Reformed Baptist document influenced heavily by the Westminster Confession of Faith.
-The Philadelphia Confession differed from the Second London Confession only by the addition of two articles.
+The Triennial Convention had the Philadelphia Confession of Faith of 1742 as one of its official creeds.
+The Philadelphia Confession was a revision from the Second London Confession of Faith of 1689.
+The Second London Confession was a Particular Baptist creedal statement heavily inspired by the Westminster Confession of Faith.
+The Philadelphia Confession differed from the Second London one only by the addition of two new articles.
 One of the new articles allowed the singing of hymns as well as the traditional Psalms.
-The other made laying on of hands at baptism optional.
+The other made laying on of hands (Confirmation) after baptism optional.
 The Philadelphia Confession affirmed the following: